What to Wear to Yoga

 You want to be comfortable in yoga class so you can stretch and relax.
 Here's what to wear to yoga, including recommendations on specific pieces.

-Whether you're wondering what to wear to your first yoga class or you're an experienced yogi looking for some yoga attire inspiration, you have plenty of options.
+Whether you're wondering what to wear to your first yoga class or you're an experienced yoga enthusiast looking for some yoga attire inspiration, you have plenty of options.
 Much like in yoga class, it's all about finding balance between strength and relaxation.

-You don't want yoga clothes that ride up when you're in downward dog, but you also want to avoid leggings that are so restrictive you can't get into tree pose.
+You don't want yoga clothes that ride up when you're in a Downward-Facing Dog, but you also want to avoid leggings that are so restrictive you can't get into a Tree pose.
 That's why your outfit needs to be yoga-specific, designed functionally to facilitate your yoga flow.

 What to Look for in Yoga Clothes

 In a typical class, you can expect to find yourself in lots of different positions—even upside down.
 Wearing loose-fitting or baggy yoga clothes can be a hindrance if your top is falling in your face during a forward fold.
 But form-fitting pieces will stay in place, letting you focus on what matters.

 While you want something form-fitting, you don't want it tight or restrictive.
 You need activewear that allows you to flow freely, feeling comfortable and unconstrained.
 Any restrictive clothes, zips or thick seams are out.
 Materials that stretch are in.

 Some yoga classes will get your heart rate up more than others.
 Vinyasa yoga is a style of yoga that connects individual poses (asanas) with your breath.
 It's a seamless flow that typically takes on a faster pace than other types of yoga, like Hatha, which focuses on holding poses.